-14 Pews is a multidisciplinary nonprofit, which is passionate about enriching lives through the positive, transformational power of the arts.
-Since opening 7-years ago, we have brought hundreds of cultural programs to our underserved community.
-We have screened over 600 Independent films; documentaries, experimental and short films; created, curated and hosted 5 film festivals; created a weekly German Film Series co-sponsored with the German Consulate and The Goethe-Institut; created The 14 Pews Film Academy; brought in speakers for our film talk-backs, hosted several book readings, curated 14 art shows, created 10 short documentaries on Houston artists which have screened at the Houston Cinema Arts Festival, created a play Dialogues on Grace which is used in local high schools to open discussions on issues of race, and created a year long Artist-in-Residency Program.
+Since opening 10-years ago, 14 Pews has brought hundreds of cultural programs to our community.
+We have screened over 800 Independent films; documentaries, experimental and short films; created, curated and hosted 8 film festivals; created a weekly German Film Series co-sponsored with the German Consulate and The Goethe-Institut; created The 14 Pews Film Academy; brought in speakers for our film talk-backs, hosted several book readings, curated 15 art shows, created 10 short documentaries on Houston artists which have screened at numerous film festivals across American including the Houston Cinema Arts Festival.
+We also created a play Dialogues on Grace which is used in local high schools to open discussions on issues of race, and created a year long Artist-in-Residency Program.

 In 2011, 14 Pews recognized a need for artists to have a space to create so we started our Artist-in-Residency Program.
 Our goal is to promote and encourage artists by giving them full use of the theater to create new works or to host their art shows for an entire year.
 14 Pews provides the space and marketing.
 Since 2011, 14 Pews has selected, supported and promoted 11 talented artists.
 In addition, 14 Pews has allowed numerous non-profit arts organizations to use our space like: Qfest, Catastrophic Theatre, Nameless Sound, SWAMP, Alley Theatre, Society for Performing Arts, Mildred’s Umbrella and Bechdel Films.